hamjamjam/Brainstim/How To Run On CU's Research Computing.md

 ![No longer in login](submit.PNG)

 ## Running the scripts
 Next, we want to run our Matlab scripts.
-In order to do this a little more easily, I have left a 'runScripts.sh' file in the Analysis Scripts folder which will take user input when running to run a specific script. e.g.
+In order to do this a little more easily, I have left a 'runScripts.sh' file in the Analysis Scripts folder.
+Here is how you use it:

-`sh runScripts filename`
+`sh runScript.sh filename`

 Note that no `.m` is needed.

-Here, we are running Matlab without a gui.
+We are running Matlab without a gui.
 You will need to have written your matlab script to output what you want to a file (e.g. a .mat, .csv or .pdf).
 You will not be able to save anything that is just left in the workspace.

 ![Run a Script](runscript.PNG)

 ## Saving your outputs

-Once your script is done running type:
+Once your script is done running, you can look at the environment variables with `whos`.
+You can then you standard matlab commands to look at what you have and confirm that your script ran correctly.
+Once you are happy with it, type:

 `exit`